-Making a website with excellent quality content and using your name or business as the domain name is very helpful.
-Be sure to add legitimate information a reader or client will find truly valuable.
-Also, update the site with new content frequently.
-I highly recommend WordPress and many free or very low-cost templates.
+Making a website with excellent quality content and using your name or business as the domain name is extremely helpful.
+Be sure to add legitimate information your readers or clients will find truly useful.
+Be sure to update the site with new information frequently.
+I highly recommend WordPress for its many free or very low-cost templates and other components.

-For business connections, nothing beats LinkedIn.
-As with any social media site, completely fill out the profile and make sure you include web site links in your contact information.
+For business connections, is crucial LinkedIn, but even if you are in a creative field, such as in the fine arts, entertainment, film, or publishing, having a LinkedIn account is very helpful for reputation management.
+As with any social media site, completely fill out the profile, making sure to include web site links in your contact information.
 An additional online reputation management tip: customize your URL with your name or business.

 3. Create a Wikipedia Article

-A Wikipedia article is extremely useful and since it is highly valued by search engines, it will usually rank on the top of the first page of Google and thus is a powerful online reputation management tip.
+A Wikipedia article is extremely useful since it is highly valued by Google, usually ranking on the top of the first page of Google.

-Note that your article could be taken down by administrators or other editors/readers if your achievements are not substantiated.
-Be aware that if negative articles just came out, you could be “adding fuel to the fire” by creating additional unwanted attention as well.
+Note too that your article could be taken down by administrators or other editors/readers if your achievements are not substantiated.

-Writing a blog is probably one of the best solutions.
+Writing a blog is probably one of the best reputation repair tips.
 Posting instructive and engaging articles weekly or very frequently is crucial.
 It is best to use a catchy title, have good images (don’t swipe it: purchase it or use a Creative Commons image), use headings to break the piece down into easy-to-read sections, and insert one or two links back to your site.

 Attempt to Remove Negative Links

-Removing the negative post, link, image or blog post is possible but frankly, however, it’s usually extremely difficult to delete content once something has been published.
-Politely contact the author or webmaster and professionally state your case and request the item to be removed.
-Be sensitive that you don’t want to open a “hornet’s nest” by reaching out to the author, however.
+Removing the negative post, link, image or blog post is possible about five percent of the time.
+Frankly, it is usually extremely difficult to delete content once something has been published, however.
+One approach is to politely contact the author or webmaster and professionally state your case and request the item to be removed.
+Be sensitive that you don’t want to open a “hornet’s nest” and making the issue worse.
 There might be options that an online reputation management specialist might have, such as reaching out to Google too.